The Shark Bite Piercing: Everything You Need to Know

 Shark bite jewelry styles

-Flat disc back labret studs with a simple bead are highly popular in this style of piercing.
+Flat back labret studs with a simple bead are highly popular in this style of piercing.
 They allow the piercing style to stand out on its own without becoming overshadowed by large jewelry.
 If you’d like some flair, you can choose labret studs with charms or gemstones.

 You can also choose a circular barbell.
 This option almost make the piercing look like four piercings on either side with the extra beads at the barbell ends.
 If you’re looking for something bold, then this is the style for you.